-(ii) where the uplink station is not located in a Member State of the EEA but a person who is established in a Member State of the EEA has commissioned the making of the broadcast- (I) the place in which that person has his or her principal establishment in a Member State of the EEA shall be treated as the place from which the broadcast is made, and (II) that person shall be treated as the person making the broadcast.
+- (ii) fully financed own productions of the broadcasting organisation.21 - 7.-(1) The Minister may make regulations for the purpose of enabling this Act to have full effect. - (2) Regulations made under this section may contain such incidental, supplementary and consequential provisions as appear to the Minister to be necessary or expedient for the purposes of this Act.

 Regulations and orders.

-7.-(1) The Minister may make regulations for the purpose of enabling this Act to have full effect.
-(2) Regulations made under this section may contain such incidental, supplementary and consequential provisions as appear to the Minister to be necessary or expedient for the purposes of this Act.
-(3) The Minister may make regulations for prescribing any matter referred to in this Act as prescribed.
-(4) The Government or Minister, as the case may be, may by order amend or revoke an order made by the Government or the Minister under this Act including an order made under this subsection (other than an order made under section 1 (2)).
-Laying of regulations and orders.
-8. -Every order (other than an order made under section 1 (2)) or regulation made by the Minister, the Minister for the Environment, Heritage and Local Government 18 or the Minister for Finance under this Act shall be laid before each House of the Oireachtas as soon as may be after it is made and, if a resolution annulling the order or regulation is passed by either such House within the next 21 days on which that House has sat after the order or regulation is laid before it, the order or regulation shall be annulled accordingly, but without prejudice to the validity of anything previously done thereunder.
-Expenses.
-9. -The expenses incurred by the Minister and the Minister for the Environment, Heritage and Local Government 19 in the administration of this Act shall, to such extent as may be sanctioned by the Minister for Finance, be paid out of moneys provided by the Oireachtas.
-Transitional provisions and repeals.
-10. -(1) The First Schedule shall have effect with respect to transitional matters.
-(2) The Acts mentioned in column (2) of Part I of the Second Schedule are hereby repealed to the extent mentioned in column (3) of that Schedule.
+- (3) The Minister may make regulations for prescribing any matter referred to in this Act as prescribed. - (4) The Government or Minister, as the case may be, may by order amend or revoke an order made by the Government or the Minister under this Act including an order made under this subsection (other than an order made under section 1 (2)). - 8.-Every order (other than an order made under section 1 (2)) or regulation made by the Minister, the Minister for the Environment, Heritage and Local Government22 or the Minister for Finance under this Act shall be laid before each House of the Oireachtas as soon as may be after it is made and, if a resolution annulling the order or regulation is passed by either such House within the next 21 days on which that House has sat after the order or regulation is laid before it, the order or regulation shall be annulled accordingly, but without prejudice to the validity of anything previously done thereunder. - 9.-The expenses incurred by the Minister and the Minister for the Environment, Heritage and Local Government23 in the administration of this Act shall, to such extent as may be sanctioned by the Minister for Finance, be paid out of moneys provided by the Oireachtas.